ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-3-2.md

-Chapter 2: Identifying Personal Motivations and Goals: Techniques for Identifying Personal Motivations and Goals
+Techniques for Identifying Personal Motivations and Goals
 ================================================================================================================

 Identifying personal motivations and goals is an important step towards unleashing our potential through learning.
 In this chapter, we will explore techniques for identifying personal motivations and goals.